multiprocessio/datastation/ARCHITECTURE.md

 All state in the desktop app is stored in JSON files on disk at the moment.
 The result of panel evals is stored on disk.

-It would be ideal to store state in a database (especially for the server use case) but that complicates the install for all supported languages that would then depend not just on a JSON library but also on a database library.
+It might be ideal to store state in a database (especially for the server use case) but that complicates the install for all supported languages that would then depend not just on a JSON library but also on a database library.
 Still, this may be the right way to go at the